How Sanders Is Helping Keep the Progressive Movement Strong

 “It’s good to try and pander to the progressive community," DeMoro said, “But I don’t buy it.”

-Sanders insisted that the top priority for progressives is electing Biden.
-But, once that’s accomplished, “we have got to do everything we can to mobilize people to fight for an agenda that works for working families,” which may not mean always lining up with the new administration.
+Sanders has continued to insist that the top priority for progressives is electing Biden.
+But, once that’s accomplished, “we have got to do everything we can to mobilize people to fight for an agenda that works for working families,” he said in the interview — even if that might not mean always lining up with the new administration.

 Sanders used his vast contact list to send 350,000 texts and raise more than $730,000 for like-minded congressional and local candidates who competed in Aug.
-4 primaries around the country.
+4 primaries.
 That included more than $100,000 for Cori Bush, a racial justice activist who unseated longtime Missouri Democratic Rep. William Lacy Clay, who was endorsed by Harris.

 In March, Sanders-endorsed Marie Newman, who topped moderate Democratic Rep. Dan Lipinski in Illinois.